schul-cloud/commons/README.md

 // Access Configuration as Singleton, using default export
 // Initialization is done on first access
-// uses IConfigOptions optionally defined in a sc-config.json file import { config: Configuration } from "@schul-cloud/commons";
+// uses IConfigOptions optionally defined in a sc-config.json file import { Configuration as config } from "@schul-cloud/commons";

-// Access configuration as class (2)
+// Access configuration as class
-// IConfigOptions can be set in constructor options import commons from "@schul-cloud/commons";
+// IConfigOptions can be set in constructor options import { TestConfiguration } from "@schul-cloud/commons";
-const config = new commons.Configuration(options);
+const config = new TestConfiguration(options);

-// Then you may run
+// Then you may run...
 config.has("key");
-config.get("key");
+config.toObject();
+// and when the property key has been defined in the schema... config.get("key");
 config.set("key", "value");
-// when the property key has been defined in the schema
+// or updating multiple entries config.update({...});
 ```

 ### Options